zealtv/zeal-co-hugo/content/notebook/Neurotheology, aliens, and understanding the immaterial.md

 ---
-title: "Neurotheology, aliens, and interpreting the immaterial"
+title: "Neurotheology, Aliens, and Interpreting the Immaterial"
 date: 2022-04-23
-publish: y
+publish: n
 ---
 ```
-Standard scratchpad disclaimer.
+A three point metamodern disclaimer:
-I am not tied to any of the perspectives below.
+- I am not wedded to any perspective.
-I believe beliefs are best held lightly.
+- Beliefs are best held lightly.
+- Ideas are cheap.
 ```